 SIMONIC proposes a wristband-mobile apps system to conduct individual monitoring.
-The geofence feature of SIMONIC is created using the Traccar application.
-The adaptive social distancing feature is set up in the android application.
-And the wristband is created in low cost, low complexity and reusable design.
-In this study, we conducted 3 main experiments: a) empirical studies on the performance of BLE communication between SIMONIC wristbands and several types of smartphones in the spatial aspect (quarantine room) and also the durability of the wristband battery; b) the performance of the distance measurement method that we propose for SIMONIC and several features of the SIMONIC application; and c) the performance of the geofence system evaluation.
+The geofence feature of SIMONIC is created using the Traccar application, and the adaptive social distancing feature is set up in the android application.
+Furthermore, the wristband is created in low cost, low complexity, and reusable design.
+In this study, we conducted three main experiments: a) empirical studies on the performance of BLE communication between SIMONIC wristbands and several types of smartphones in the spatial aspect (quarantine room) and also the durability of the wristband battery; b) the performance of the distance measurement method that we propose for SIMONIC and several features of the SIMONIC application; and c) the performance of the geofence system evaluation.

 System Design and Methodology